abhijeet007rocks8/Dev-Scripts/Web Development/Image Filter/README.md

 ## **Installation and Dependencies**
 - Install any Code Editors like : VS Code, Atom, etc.
-- Then follow the ```Quick Start``` steps given above and open the Change Letter Casing in your Code Editor.
+- Then follow the ```Quick Start``` steps given above and open the Change Image Filter in your Code Editor.
 - Then open ```index.html``` file then edit the details and save it .